 Neglect of the Natatorium also broke faith with the generations of Hawai’i families who brought children to learn to swim in its waters, with the heroes of Hawai’i who competed there in national and international aquatic competitions, and with all who love the history and cultural legacy that make Hawai’i unique among the 50 states.

 The Friends of the Natatorium was incorporated in 1986 as a 501(c)(3) nonprofit organization.
 Since then, its volunteer directors and supporters have worked tirelessly to educate government officials and the general public about the Natatorium’s epic past and potential future.

 Allies in our Cause

-We are joined in this important work by veterans, civic and historic preservation groups from Hawai’i and at the national level.
+Preservation and renovation of the Natatorium has been formally endorsed by a broad base of stakeholders including veteran, Native Hawaiian, and historic preservation groups.
+A list of pro-preservation organizations from Hawai’i and at the national level can be found here.
 We’ve also been proud over the years to have had the support of prominent government leaders, including Sen. Daniel Akaka, D-Hawaii; the late Sen. Daniel K. Inouye, D-Hawai’i; well-known watermen, including Brian Keaulana; and Olympic gold medal swimmers and diver, Ford Konno, Bill Smith, Aileen Riggin Soule, and Bill Woolsey.

 Since 1989, the Friends has sponsored a Memorial Day Weekend observance in the park outside the Natatorium to honor America’s war dead and veterans and to keep faith with those in whose memory the Natatorium was built.
 Veterans Day services at the Natatorium have been led each year by VFW Post 8616.